tripledio/tripledio.github.io/_drafts/models.md

 ## What's in a name?

-A model is a structure with certain properties that is created to solve a specific problem.
-A model serves a purpose.
-A relational database model structures the data in such a way that we can access and query it and perform relational operations on it.
-A maquette is a representation of a real building that intends to give us an idea how the real one would actually look like.
-Its properties are that the size are in proportion so that it can perform its function.
+A model is a representation of something that was created to serve a certain purpose.

++ **A relational database model** structures the data in such a way that we can access and query it and perform relational operations on it.
+The data was modelled in a certain way for a given purpose.

++ **A maquette** is a representation of a real building that intends to give us an idea how the real one would actually look like.
+Its properties are that the width and height are in proportion so that humans can use it to reason about it, make comparisons.
+That is it function.

-//Here
++ **A world map** is typical example of a model.
+The world can be modelled in a variety of different ways.
+Depending on what function needs to fulfilled.

+This may seem obvious but it is important to realize that we can have many different models for the same problem to solve.
+Just as we can have different models working together because there are different problems to solve.

 ## Classic types of model